Mark Ivey

-Mark Ivey (born July 11, 1973) is an American college football coach who is the linebackers coach at the University of Louisville.
+Mark Ivey (born July 11, 1973) is an American college football coach who is the co-defensive coordinator at the University of Louisville.
 A longtime high school football coach in Florida, he joined the college coaching ranks at his alma mater, Appalachian State, in 2012, serving as their interim head coach in 2018 when Scott Satterfield departed to be the head coach at Louisville.
 He followed Satterfield to Louisville in 2019 to serve as his defensive line coach.

 Coaching career

 High school coaching

 After graduating from Appalachian State in 1996, Ivey coached the freshman offensive and defensive line at Port Charlotte High School in Florida.
 He spent the 1997 season at Cape Coral High School as an assistant, before going on to coach the offensive line and serve as the defensive coordinator at Gulf Coast High School.
 He was also the head coach at Cypress Lake High School and Barron G. Collier High School from 2002 to 2006 and 2007 to 2011, respectively.
 At Barron Collier, he compiled a 36–19 record, led them to state playoff appearances all five years of his tenure, and won three consecutive district championships from 2007 to 2009.